-If you want to travel back to Quito in the 1800’s, one of the best activities to do in Quito is to walk down La Ronda.
+If you want to travel back to Quito in the 1800s, one of the best activities to do in Quito is to walk down La Ronda.
 This bohemian neighborhood winds its way along a pretty street lined with geraniums and colorful flags that hang from old, ornate balconies.
-Along the street, you’ll find an array of stores that display the essence of Quito culture, such as the Zabalartes toy store, where you can find spinning tops, yo-yos and wooden dolls.
+Along the street, you’ll find an array of stores that display the essence of Quito cultures, such as the Zabalartes toy store, where you can find spinning tops, yo-yos, and wooden dolls.
 Enjoy a delicious plate of typical Ecuadorian food and warm canelazos in the bars that resonate with live music every night.
 Don’t miss visiting the República del Cacao and Chez Tiff stores to buy chocolate made from Ecuadorian cacao, the finest in the world.

 As you leave la Ronda, via Calle Guayaquil, keep walking toward Plaza Santo Domingo, and continue left toward Calle Flores, where you’ll find a series of stores specialized in candle making.
 Since you’re already here, buy a set of hanging candles in the shape of a bouquet of flowers, available in a variety of colors.